Fellowships, Scholarships & Grants Directory

 Citizenship Restrictions?
 U.S. citizens

 Funded by the U.S. Department of State, the FAIT Fellowship is a path to a career in the Foreign Service as an Information Management Specialist by providing two years of academic funding in an IT-related degree program (either undergraduate to graduate), two summer internships, mentorship, and professional development, culminating in an appointment in Foreign Service.
-Runs on two-year cohort model: applicants must be entering the undergraduate junior year in the fall of the cohort year, or entering a two-year master’s degree program in the fall of the cohort year.
+Applicants must be on a timeline (if applying in 2025) to graduate with a bachelor’s or master’s degree in spring 2027 after completing four full-time semesters as a FAIT Fellow starting in fall 2025.
+If you are in an accelerated bachelor’s/master’s degree program, please email [email protected] to see if you are eligible.

 Freeman-ASIA